-Grammy winner and two-time NSAI Songwriter Hall of Fame nominee, Marcus Hummon has enjoyed a successful career as a songwriter, recording artist, composer, playwright and author.
+Grammy award winner and Nashville Songwriters Hall of Fame member, Marcus Hummon has enjoyed a successful career as a songwriter, recording artist, composer, playwright and author.
 His songs have been recorded in many genres--Pop, R&B, Gospel.
 He is most notably known for his work in Country music, in which he has written some of the genre’s most iconic songs.
 Hummon has received 7 BMI Awards, and 5 BMI #1 Awards for Rascal Flatts’ "Bless The Broken Road" (winner of the Grammy for Best Country Song 2005, nominated for Song Of The Year in all genres 2005, two-time NSAI Song Of The Year Award 2005 and 2007, nominated for a Dove Award for Song Of The Year 2007) along with, The Dixie Chicks' "Cowboy Take Me Away," Sara Evans’ "Born To Fly" (nominated for CMA Song Of The Year 2001, won CMA Video Of The Year 2001), Tim McGraw’s "One Of These Days" and Wynonna Judd’s "Only Love" (nominated for a Grammy Award for Best Country Vocal Performance, Female) and many more.
-He has scored two films, written 6 musicals and an opera.
+He has scored two films, written 6 musicals and 2 operas.
+Most recently, his musical American Prophet: Frederick Douglass In His Own Words, about the life of Frederick Douglass, premiered at Washington D.C.'s Arena Stage Theater in the summer of 2022, to sold-out audiences and rave reviews across the board.
 Hummon is a multi-faceted songwriter that brings a wealth of talent into every session.

 Though a newcomer to the pop world, Ivory Layne has been writing music since the age of fourteen.
 In 2011, she met producer, Ed Cash, and together, the two created Ivory's debut EP, Volume One.
 This record features a collection of energetic, eclectic tracks that showcase her innovative co-production and thoughtful writing.
 More recently she released her Something's Gonna Happen EP, which includes the single "Something's Gonna Happen" - included on White House Black Market's fall campaign ads and multiple Swarovski ads.
 Layne weaves simplistic stories into fresh, unconventional melodies paired with smart lyrics.
 Upon signing with Justin Timberlake's Villa 40 in 2015, she has set out to record and release her much anticipated full length album.